Kansas City Juvenile Delinquency Attorney

 Kids get into trouble.
 Sometimes the problem is easily resolved at home, but other times, the government will step in to address the problem.
 If this happens, Missouri has a specialized system for holding kids accountable for their actions without necessarily getting them involved in the adult penal system.

 What is a Juvenile Delinquency Case?

-A Juvenile Delinquency case is one in which a juvenile under age 17 (in Missouri) is accused of committing an act that, if committed by an adult, would be considered a crime (i.e. Assault, Burglary, Stealing, etc.).
-RSMo. § 211.031.1(3).
-Delinquency charges are pursued by the local Juvenile Officer in front of a Family Court judge or commissioner, and although cases are not technically considered "criminal," juveniles are afforded the same constitutional guarantees as those in the adult criminal justice system, as well as some additional protections due their youth.
+A Juvenile Delinquency case is one in which a child under age 17 (age 18 as of January 1, 2021) is accused of committing an act that, if committed by an adult, would be considered a crime (i.e. Assault, Burglary, Stealing, etc.).
+Delinquency charges are pursued by the local Juvenile Officer in front of a juvenile court judge or commissioner, and although cases are not technically considered "criminal," children are afforded the same constitutional guarantees as adults in the criminal justice system, as well as some additional protections due their youth.

-Along similar lines as delinquencies, juveniles who are 17 and younger might be accused of engaging in non-criminal conduct which can warrant the courts getting involved.
+Along similar lines as delinquencies, children 17 and younger might be accused of engaging in non-criminal conduct which can warrant the courts getting involved.
 These non-criminal acts are called "status offenses," or in other words, offenses that are applicable only to juveniles.
 Examples of status offenses include:

 Truancy from school;

 Engaging in other behaviors that are injurious to his or her welfare.